 I also worked with Leigh Pritchard on shots for his modelling portfolio.

 Hansen Yuncken, the largest privately owned construction company in Australia, is progressively up-dating its corporate head shots.
-The feel is relaxed and at ease with a clean and fresh look.
+The feel for these portraits is relaxed and at ease with a clean and fresh look.
 I kept the backgrounds as neutral as possible and slightly out-of-focus.

 Every year I photograph Matthew Mitcham, Australia’s gold-medal Olympic diver, award-winning cabaret performer and television entertainer, in my studio.
 This portrait is added to a series of similar portraits, one taken every year, which commenced in 2008, before his rise to Olympic fame.